Glossary of Formal Languages and Compilation

 Divisions

-Number of subdivisions per quarter note, defines the temporal resolution of the file.
+Number of subdivisions per quarter note, defines the file’s temporal resolution.

 → See I5